Lab 1 In-Class: Introduction to Java

 - Notice that the statement about when the computer was invented is

 too scrunched up.
 Modify the code to fix this problem.
-Be sure to include
+Your modification

 prints out the following sentence.